 Lakers shred Heat defense, stay hot with easy 131-113 win

-Thomas scored a season-high 29 points, Randle added 25 and the Lakers continued their improbable surge by shredding the Miami defense on the way to a 131-113 win over the Heat on Thursday night.
+MIAMI (AP) — Isaiah Thomas scored a season-high 29 points, Julius Randle added 25 and the Los Angeles Lakers continued their surge by topping the Miami Heat 131-113 on Thursday night.

-Brandon Ingram added 19 before leaving with a leg injury that didn't initially sound too serious, Kentavious Caldwell-Pope had 18 and Kyle Kuzma finished with 16 for the Lakers, who won in Miami for the first time since Feb.
+Brandon Ingram added 19, Kentavious Caldwell-Pope had 18 and Kyle Kuzma finished with 16 for the Lakers, who won in Miami for the first time since Feb.
 10, 2008.
 The Lakers shot 59 percent and were 16 of 29 from 3-point range.

 It was the most points allowed by the Heat this season.

 Thomas, whose previous season best was 24, connected on 11 of 20 shots and 6 of 11 3-point tries.
 Randle had 21 points in the first half for the Lakers, who are 16-7 since an 11-27 start — and at 27-34, have now passed last season’s win total.

 Dwyane Wade scored 25 points for Miami.
 Goran Dragic had 19, Justise Winslow scored 17 and Josh Richardson and Bam Adebayo each added 15 for the Heat.

 There were three big runs in the first half — two of them by the Lakers, who took control quickly, then ceded it briefly before grabbing it again.

 A 12-0 spurt in the opening minutes put the Lakers up 20-7 before the game was 4 1/2 minutes old, but the Heat immediately answered with a 17-2 run of their own to go up 24-22.

 Miami ended the opening quarter leading 36-33.
 From there, it was all Lakers.